Aag Ka Dariya

-Aag Ka Dariya (River of Fire) is a 1953 Indian Hindi-language black-and-white film directed by Roop K. Shorey and starring Karan Dewan, Prithviraj Kapoor, Meena Shorey, Shammi, Uma Dutt; Johnny Walker, Manju and Cecil.
+Aag Ka Dariya (lit.
+'River of Fire') is a 1953 Indian Hindi-language black-and-white film directed by Roop K. Shorey and starring Karan Dewan, Prithviraj Kapoor, Meena Shorey, Shammi, Uma Dutt; Johnny Walker, Manju and Cecil.
 Playback singer for this movie was Talat Mahmood.
 Produced by Shorey Films, it had music by music composer Vinod.

 Aag ka Dariya is a melodramatic love story, where the lovers separate due to the machinations of a villain.
 They keep crossing each other's paths, eventually meeting when the final drama plays out.